Michael-Nwachukwu/spacebums/README.md

 Demo Video - https://www.loom.com/share/c83620a9cfea4667bfa44a0fc260aba5?sid=3ded5ebf-e9bc-4d74-92ae-d811ea6d620a

-The name Spacebums was motivate dby giving the app a space-theme as its a launchpad, its only fair the space where the rockets shoots into is occupied by space-bums, space-chums, and all space-buds 😉
+The name Spacebums was motivated by giving the app's space-theme, as it's a launchpad, it's only fair that the space where the rockets shoot into is occupied by space-bums, space-chums, and all space-buds 😉

-⚙️ Built using NextJS, RainbowKit, Foundry, Wagmi, Viem, Solidity and TypeScript.
+⚙️ Built using NextJS, RainbowKit, Foundry, Wagmi, Viem, Solidity, and TypeScript.

 ## 🌟 Key Features
 *   ✅ **Bonding Curve Pricing:** A dynamic Bancor-style bonding curve incentivizes early investors with lower token prices and a higher token yield per USDC.
 The price increases with each token purchase.
 *   💧 **Instant Liquidity:** Liquidity is automatically deployed upon meeting either of two conditions: the campaign's target raise is reached or 50% of the token supply is sold.
 *   🔄 **Automated Liquidity Provision:** The smart contract automatically creates a liquidity pool on our platform DEX, Bumdex, using a fixed ratio of 50% of the raised USDC and 25% of the total token supply.
-*   🔒 **Staking Opportunities:** Users can lock and stake their tokens on our platform once the campaing goes live and staking is enabled.
+*   🔒 **Staking Opportunities:** Users can lock and stake their tokens on our platform once the campaign goes live and staking is enabled.
 *   🛡️ **Refund Mechanism:** A built-in security feature allows users to claim a full refund of their contributed USDC if a campaign is canceled or fails to meet its funding goals.
 *   🎖️ **OG Points System:** A unique reward system that distributes 30% of all platform fees back to users who hold a high number of OG points, incentivizing active participation.
 *   🧱 **Campaign Management:** A comprehensive interface to create, fund, and manage token launch campaigns, from setting goals to monitoring progress.